ashvardanian/ParallelReductionsBenchmark/README.md

 ![Parallel Reductions Benchmark](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/ParallelReductionsBenchmark.jpg?raw=true)

-One of the canonical examples when designing parallel algorithms is implementing parallel tree-like reductions or its special case of accumulating a bunch of numbers located in a continuous block of memory.
+One of the canonical examples when designing parallel algorithms is implementing parallel tree-like reductions, which is a special case of accumulating a bunch of numbers located in a continuous block of memory.
 In modern C++, most developers would call `std::accumulate(array.begin(), array.end(), 0)`, and in Python, it's just a `sum(array)`.
 Implementing those operations with high utilization in many-core systems is surprisingly non-trivial and depends heavily on the hardware architecture.
+Moreover, on arrays with billions of elements, the default `float` error mounts, and the results become inaccurate unless a [Kahan-like scheme](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) is used.

 This repository contains several educational examples showcasing the performance differences between different solutions:

-- AVX2 single-threaded, but SIMD-parallel code.
+- Single-threaded but SIMD-accelerated code:
+  - SSE, AVX, AVX-512 on x86.
+  - 🔜 NEON and SVE on Arm.
 - OpenMP `reduction` clause.
 - Thrust with its `thrust::reduce`.
 - CUDA kernels with warp-reductions.
 - OpenCL kernels, eight of them.
-- Parallel STL `<algorithm>'s in GCC with Intel oneTBB.
+- Parallel STL `<algorithm>` in GCC with Intel oneTBB.

 Previously, it also compared ArrayFire, Halide, and Vulkan queues for SPIR-V kernels and SyCL.
 Examples were collected from early 2010s until 2019 and later updated in 2022.